Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

-If those negative health outcomes doesn’t get your hair on fire, about what sustained high blood sugar does to your lifespan?
+If those negative health outcomes doesn’t get your hair on fire, what about the deleterious impact of sustained high blood sugar on your lifespan?

 In How to Measure and Fix Your Blood Sugar, I presented two graphs that show that your blood sugar level at age 50 can predict how long you’ll live — check out the red lines:

-Let’s turn to symptoms, risk factors, and then take a minute to take the Prediabetes Quiz.
+Let’s turn to symptoms, risk factors, and then give yourself a minute to take the Prediabetes Quiz.

 Symptoms and Risk Factors

-Both Type 1 and 2 share pretty much the same symptoms, although Type 1 occurs more often to people under 40, and Type 2 to people over 40 who are usually also overweight.
+Both Type 1 and 2 share pretty much the same symptoms, although Type 1 occurs more often to people under 40 (usually present in childhood), and Type 2 to people over 40 who are usually also overweight.
 Other than that, they share these symptoms: